GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Abstract

 \section{Abstract}

 Citations provide the basis for trusting scientific claims; when they are invalid or fabricated, this trust collapses.
-With the advent of Large Language Models (LLMs), this risk has intensified: LLMs are increasingly used for academic writing, yet their tendency to fabricate citations (``ghost citations'') poses a systemic threat to citation validity.

-To quantify this threat and inform mitigation, we develop \citeb, an open-source framework for large-scale citation verification, and conduct the first comprehensive study of citation validity in the LLM era through three experiments built on it.
-We benchmark 13 state-of-the-art LLMs on citation generation across 40 research domains, finding that all models hallucinate citations at rates from 14.23\% to 94.93\%, with significant variation across research domains.
-Moreover, we analyze 2.2 million citations from 56,381 papers published at top-tier AI/ML and Security venues (2020--2025), confirming that 1.07\% of papers contain invalid or fabricated citations (604 papers), with an 80.9\% increase in 2025 alone.
-Furthermore, we survey 97 researchers and analyze 94 valid responses after removing 3 conflicting samples, revealing a critical ``verification gap'': 41.5\% of researchers copy-paste BibTeX without checking and 44.4\% choose no-action responses when encountering suspicious references; meanwhile, 76.7\% of reviewers do not thoroughly check references and 80.0\% never suspect fake citations.
-Our findings reveal an accelerating crisis where unreliable AI tools, combined with inadequate human verification by researchers and insufficient peer review scrutiny, enable fabricated citations to contaminate the scientific record.
-We propose interventions for researchers, venues, and tool developers to protect citation integrity.
+With the advent of Large Language Models (LLMs), this risk has intensified: LLMs are increasingly used for academic writing, but their tendency to fabricate citations (``ghost citations'') poses a systemic threat to citation validity.
+To quantify this threat, we develop \citeb, an open-source framework for large-scale citation verification, and conduct a comprehensive study of citation validity in the LLM era through three complementary experiments.
+First, we benchmark 13 LLMs on citation generation task in various research domains, finding that all models hallucinate citations at rate from 14.23\% to 94.93\%.
+Second, we analyze 2.2 million citations from 56,381 papers at AI/ML and Security venues (2020--2025), finding that 1.07\% of papers contain invalid citations, with an 80.9\% increase in 2025.
+Third, we survey 97 researchers, finding that 87.2\% use AI-powered tools in their workflows, 76.7\% of reviewers do not thoroughly check references, and 74.5\% view peer review as ineffective at catching citation errors.
+Based on these findings, we argue that ghost citations represent a systemic threat to academic integrity, and call for coordinated efforts from community to address this challenge.